mshangle1/watchmen/WATCHMEN_STEPS.md

 - **Saved JSON "Json_name" node "Json_path" contains value "value"**
     - Resolve all placeholders for value.
 Read Json "Json_name" from the Scenario Scope.
       Assert that json_path value contains expected value (ignoring case).

+    - Examples:

+                    Saved JSON "Customer_1" node "name" contains value "Anna" Saved JSON "Customer_1" node "SSN" contains value "<ssn>"

+     "ssn" has to be saved on the previous steps in the Scenario scope

 ---

 - **Saved JSON "Json_name" node "Json_path" equals to value "value"**
     - Resolve all placeholders for value.
 Read Json "Json_name" from the Scenario Scope.
       Assert that json_path value equals to value (ignoring case).

+    - Examples:

+                    Saved JSON "Customer_1" node "name" equals to value "Anna" Saved JSON "Customer_1" node "SSN" equals to value "<ssn>"

+     "ssn" has to be saved on the previous steps in the Scenario scope
 ---

 - **I request pre-signed URL and publicKey**